demisto/content/Packs/AlienVault_OTX/Integrations/AlienVault_OTX_v2/README.md

 ## Additional Information
  - AlienVault considers non lowercased URL protocol as invalid, e.g, HTTP://www.google.com.
 Hence such submissions will be lowercased to ensure a seamless usage of the integration.

+## Dbot score calculation method
+First, the DbotScore return *Good* if the false_positive.assessment is “accepted”.
+Else,
+    if there's no validation in the response then the DbotScore will return score based on the pulase_info length:
+        *Bad* if the length is larger / equal than the default threshold given by the user, *SUSPICIOUS* if it's between 0 and the default threshold, *None* if the length is zero.
+    Else, if there's one validation, DbotScore will return *SUSPICIOUS* Otherwise, will return Good.